Made-of-Clay/adamleis/site-plans.md

 ## Theme Ideas
 Should be simple enough to focus on (text) content, but interesting enough to show design interests.
 Maybe incorporate subtle tech imagery in background?

+Consider using Tailwind for custom theme.
+It needs added to viewpress as postcss plugin.

 ## Other VuePress Sites
 The following are sites to consider for design/structure inspiration: